The 7+ Best Women’s Tennis Racquets

 While it won’t help you get a feel for the racquet, you can also watch videos of the pros using the racquet you’re considering – for example, Serena with her Wilson Blade SW102 Autograph.

-Note their style of play and how the racquet works for them, but keep in mind that most professional tennis players have further customizations of the racquets sold by retailers to maximize their performance.
+Note their style of play and how the racquet works for them, but keep in mind that most professional tennis players have customized their racquets to maximize their performance.

 WTA Player Racquets

-Although I encourage players to refrain from buying the racquet their favorite player is using without consideration for their own needs, it’s helpful to learn about the different racquets available for consideration.
+Although I encourage players to refrain from buying the racquet their favorite player is using without consideration for their needs, it’s insightful to learn about the different racquets available for consideration.

-To that end, here’s a list of the professional tennis players I’m asked most frequently about regarding their racquets.
+To that end, here’s a list of some of the most popular pro female tennis players and the racquets they use.

 Player | Brand | Racquet |